aedobbyn/postal/README.md

 If an origin zip is supplied that is [not in use](https://en.wikipedia.org/wiki/List_of_ZIP_code_prefixes), it is messaged and included in the output with `NA`s in the other columns.
-For example, the origin “001” is not a valid 3-digit zip.
+For example, the origin `"001"` is not a valid 3-digit zip prefix.

 ``` r
 origin_zips <- c("001", "271", "828")